lake-wg/authz/draft-ietf-lake-authz.md

 This protocol uses the EDHOC Error "Access denied" in the following way:

 * W generates error_content and transfers it to V via the secure connection.
-  If REJECT_TYPE is 1, then REJECT_INFO is encrypted from W to U.
+  If REJECT_TYPE is 1, then REJECT_INFO is encrypted from W to U using the EDHOC AEAD algorithm.
 * V receives error_content, prepares an EDHOC "Access denied" error, and sends to U
-* U receives the error message and extracts the error_content IF REJECT_TYPE is 1, then U decrypts REJECT_INFO and learns additional information and may retry the authorization procedure.
+* U receives the error message and extracts the error_content.
+  If REJECT_TYPE is 1, then U decrypts REJECT_INFO, based on which it may retry to gain access.

 The encryption of REJECT_INFO follows a procedure analogous to the one defined in {{voucher_info}}, with the following differences:

 ~~~~~~~~~~~